SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 Experimental Result: Upper Limit Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Upper Limit (UL) experimental results contains the experimental constraints on the cross-section times branching ratio ( :math:`\sigma \times BR` ) from a specific experimental publication or conference note.
+Upper Limit (UL) experimental results contains the experimental constraints on the cross-section times branching ratio
-These constraints are typically given in the format of Upper Limit maps, which correspond to 95% upper limit values on :math:`\sigma \times BR` as a function of the respective parameter space (usually BSM masses or slices over mass planes).
+( :math:`\sigma \times BR` ) for Simplified Models from a specific experimental publication or preliminary result.
+These constraints are typically given in the format of Upper Limit maps, which correspond to 95% confidence level (C.L.) upper limit values on :math:`\sigma \times BR` as a function of the respective parameter space (usually BSM masses or slices over mass planes).
+The UL values usually assume the best signal region (for a given point in parameter space), a combination of signal regions or more involved limits from other methods.
-The UL values usually assume the best signal region (for a given point in parameter space) or a combination of signal regions (at least for simple cut and count analyses).
 Hence, for UL results there is a single |Dataset|, containing one or more UL maps.
 An example of a UL map is shown below:

 .. _ULplot: